RTmtfiallos/IDS-AKS-Accelerator/README.md

 If you're looking to the raw data as part of your deployments, follow these steps.

-1. Use the[Deployment Helper](https://rtmtfiallos.github.io/ABC-AKS/helper/public/) to guide your AKS configuration.
+1. Use the [Deployment Helper](https://rtmtfiallos.github.io/ABC-AKS/helper/public/) to guide your AKS configuration.
 2. Capture the parameters on the*Template Parameters File* tab to a file - this is your configuration
 3. Check the*Post Configuration* tab for any commands and save them to a file
-4. Grab the[latest release](https://github.com/Azure/Aks-Construction/releases) of the bicep code
+4. Grab the [latest release](https://github.com/Azure/Aks-Construction/releases) of the bicep code
-5. (optionally) Author an Application Main bicep to represent*your application* (see[here](https://github.com/RTmtfiallos/ABC-AKS/blob/main/bicep/samples/SampleAppMain.bicep) for an example)
+5. (optionally) Author an Application Main bicep to represent*your application* (see [here](https://github.com/RTmtfiallos/ABC-AKS/blob/main/bicep/samples/SampleAppMain.bicep) for an example)
 6. In your CI/CD system, either using one of the GitHub Action Workflow files as a base, or by coding it yourself - initiate a deployment of the bicep code, using your parameter file
 7. In your CI/CD system, deploy your application(s) to the AKS cluster

-## Guiding Principals

-The guiding principal we have with is to focus on the the *downstream use* of the the parameters.
-As such, these are our specific practices.

-1. Deploy all components through a single, modular, idempotent bicep template Converge on a single bicep template, which can easily be consumed as a module
-2. Provide best-practice defaults, then use parameters for different environment deployments
-3. Minimise "manual" steps for ease of automation
-4. Maintain quality through validation & CI/CD pipelines that also serve as working samples/docs
-5. Focus on AKS and supporting services, linking to other repos to solve; Demo apps / Developer workstations / Jumpboxes / CI Build Agents / Certificate Authorities